SpikeInterface/spiketutorials/Official_Tutorial_SI_0.95_Oct2022/README.md

-# SpikeInterface Tutorial -  SI new API (versio>=0.95)  - Sep 2022
+# SpikeInterface DEMO v0.95 - NeuroDataReHack - October 2022

-This tutorial has been presented in Rome for the In2PB network workshop.

-In this tutorial, we will cover the basics of using SpikeInterface for extracellular analysis and spike sorting comparison.
-We will be using the new `spikeinterface` version from the SpikeInterface github organization.

-For this analysis, we will use a 64-channel dataset from am "ASSY-156-P1" probe from Cambridge Neurotech.
+In this demo, you will use SpikeInterface to analyze a Neuropixels dataset available on DANDI (dataset [sub-npI1_ses-20190413_behavior+ecephys.nwb](https://dandiarchive.org/dandiset/000053/0.210819.0345/files?location=sub-npI1%2F)).

-The dataset is provided by Samuel McKenzie.
+The objective of this demo is to show all the functionalities of SpikeInterface on a real-world example.

+The tutorial is designed to be run on [DandiHub](https://hub.dandiarchive.org/).
+In order to use GPU-based spike sorters (e.g. Kilosort), we have to select the GPU instance (T4 GPU for inference).

 ### Table of contents